 One gets ample opportunities for window shopping and tasting authentic cuisines.

-Speaking of cultures blending in here, we got to savour banana pancake of Thai origin.
+Speaking of cultures blending in here, we got to savor banana pancakes of Thai origin.

-Finding vegetarian food is a challenge in Vietnam.
+Finding vegetarian food could be challenging in Vietnam.
 Thankfully not in Hoi An.
 We tasted the best vegetarian noodles here.

 The town comes alive in the evening with vibrant lamps and lights in every corner that your eyes can reach.
-The aura it emits is warm, friendly and absolutely joyous.
-This is a place where you forget your worries and explore it at ease.
+Besides, the aura it emits is warm, friendly, and absolutely joyous.
+In short, Hoi An is a place where you forget your worries and explore at ease.

 The chit-chat over great food, beautiful sight and sound, friendly ambience, all of these reminded me of Delhi’s popular Dilli Haat market because you can have a great time soaking in the culture and art even when you don’t go shopping.
 Similarly, that’s what you do in the dreamy town of Hoi An.
 Reluctantly we returned to Da Nang at night with vivacious memories to cherish forever.